 When you’re using a proxy pool, it’s essential that you rotate your IP addresses.

 If you send too many requests from the same IP address, the target website will soon identify you as a threat and block your IP address.
-Proxy rotation makes you look like a number of different internet users and reduces your chances of getting blocked.
+Proxy rotation (read more about ipv6 proxy) makes you look like a number of different internet users and reduces your chances of getting blocked.

 All Oxylabs Residential Proxies are rotating IPs, but if you’re using Datacenter Proxies, you should use a proxy rotator service.
-We also rotate IPv4 and IPv6 proxies.
+We also rotate IPv6 proxy and IPv4 proxy.
 If you are interested in the differences between IPv4 vs IPv6, check out the article my colleague Iveta wrote.

 Most servers that host websites can analyze the headers of the HTTP request that crawling bots make.
 This HTTP request header, called user agent, contains various information ranging from the operating system and software to application type and its version.